Legal Online Casinos in Singapore

 What consitutes Constitutes Legal Online Casinos in Singapore?

 According to the Remote Gambling Act (RGA), gambling is defined as traditional gambling, including lottery and betting.
-The Common Gaming Houses Act (CGHA), refers to “gaming” (gambling) any game with an element of chance or mix of chance and skill, where players can win money or chips.
+The Common Gaming Houses Act (CGHA), refers to “gaming” (gambling) any game with involving chance or a mix of skill and chance, in which players can win money or chips.
 If you are found guilty of gambling in a common gaming house, you will be fined up to $5,000 and imprisoned up to to 6 months.
 But this page is about gambling online, so no need to worry about physical brick and mortar casinos in Singapore.
 Generally, you have to be 18 or older in order to gamble in Singapore, but some websites require 21.
 Before you gamble, look at the terms of service of the online casino, or check the footer section of the front page where the age restriction is usually clearly marked as 18+ or 21+.
-Many operators are not allowed to provide gambling services to any person under 21 years old.
+Many operators are not allowed to provide gambling services to any person under 21 years.
 If in doubt that the websites you are considering are really a legal online casinos in Singapore, open a chat with the live chat support, and they will provide you with details.

 We got a second opinion about the grey zone of online gambling legal in Singapore